linode/docs/docs/guides/websites/erp/install-an-odoo-13-stack-on-debian-10/index.md

 A convenient way to open these ports is by using the [UFW firewall utility](/docs/guides/configure-firewall-with-ufw/).
 However, this utility is not installed by default.
 Follow these instructions to install and configure UFW:

 {{< note >}}
-If you prefer to use a different firewall utility, like [iptables](/docs/guides/control-network-traffic-with-iptables/), be sure to use the same ports as described in the table above.
+If you prefer to use a different firewall utility, like [iptables](/docs/guides/control-network-traffic-with-iptables/), be sure to use the same ports as described in the table above when configuring your software.
 {{< /note >}}

 1. Install `ufw` with the following command: